Superfund Research Program

 What is one piece of advice that you have for other SRP trainees?

 Interact with researchers outside of your own discipline and try to develop collaborations and mentors outside of your home institution!
-This can really help diversify your research portfolio and strengthen your ability to advance health equity through science translation.
+This can really help diversify your research portfolio and strengthen your ability to improve health outcomes through science translation.

 How did your time as a trainee at the Northeastern SRP Center inform your current work?